huggingface/transformers/docs/source/en/tasks/video_text_to_text.md

 [[open-in-colab]]

 Video-text-to-text models, also known as video language models or vision language models with video input, are language models that take a video input.
-These models can tackle various tasks, from visual question answering to video captioning.
+These models can tackle various tasks, from video question answering to video captioning.

-These models have nearly the same architecture as [image-text-to-text](../image_text_to_text.md) models except for some changes to accept video data, which are essentially image frames with temporal dependencies.
+These models have nearly the same architecture as [image-text-to-text](../image_text_to_text.md) models except for some changes to accept video data, since video data is essentially image frames with temporal dependencies.
 Some image-text-to-text models take in multiple images, but this alone is inadequate for a model to accept videos.
 Moreover, video-text-to-text models are often trained with all vision modalities.
-Each row might have videos, multiple videos, images and multiple images.
+Each example might have videos, multiple videos, images and multiple images.
 Some of these models can also take interleaved inputs.
 For example, you can refer to a specific video inside a string of text by adding a video token in text like "What is happening in this video? `<video>`".

 In this guide, we provide a brief overview of video LMs and show how to use them with Transformers for inference.